yzdotcode/cursor-composer-export/README.md

 ```

 This will:
-1. Create a pre-commit hook that runs the exporter
+1. Create a pre-commit hook that runs the exporter and stages the latest composer log
-2. Keep Husky's native management
+2. Keep Husky's native management(create/update script in .husky/pre-commit)

 ## Uninstall Git Hook